tommbk50-hub/Data-Science-and-Analytics-Projects/README.md

-# Influenza and COVOD case prediction using machine learning
+# Influenza and COVID case prediction using machine learning

 This dashboard predicts future trends using a HistGradientBoostingRegressor trained on historical surveillance data.
 The system is fully automated: it retrieves live data directly from the UKHSA public API and retrains the model every week via GitHub Actions, ensuring the forecast is always based on the latest available statistics.